dimenerno/dimenerno.github.io/_posts/2025-03-12-what-is-a-theory-of-truth-en.md

 ### The Problem of Pragmatics

 Although the author has attributed the relationship between language and speaker to the realm of pragmatics, this does not mean that this problem is unimportant.
 This is because there are various philosophical considerations regarding the relationship between language and speaker.
 For instance, Quine argues that the statement "speaker $A$ uses language $L$" cannot be reduced physicalistically<small>(the gavagai argument)</small>.
-According to the author, Quine's position can be seen as accepting Tarski's definition of truth whilst rejecting the physicalist reduction of the relationship between language and speaker.
+According to the author, Quine's position can be seen as accepting Tarski's definition of truth while rejecting the physicalist reduction of the relationship between language and speaker.

 ### The Problem of Truth-Conditional Semantics